-The administrative offices of the Hubbard College of Administration of Tampa Bay are located at 630 Chestnut Street, Suite 100, Clearwater, Florida 33756.
+The administrative offices of the Hubbard College of Administration of Tampa Bay are located at 310 Wildwood Avenue, Belleair, Florida 33756.
 Business hours are Monday through Friday from 9:00 am to 5:00 pm (EST).
 The telephone number: (813) 923-7993.
-The facility spans 4,004 square feet and offers various amenities, including a reception area for visitors, a conference room, private offices accommodating several employees, a kitchenette area, restrooms and several flexible spaces that can be used as study rooms or meeting spaces.
-The administrative offices also include a print station, storage room and an IT server space.
+The facility spans 1,619 square feet and offers various amenities, including a reception area for visitors, private offices accommodating several employees and a flexible workspace that can be used as a training room or meeting space.
+The administrative offices also include a print station, storage room and an IT server room.
 Additionally, the facility provides Wi-Fi connection and staff and visitor parking.